IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Transducers
 -----------
-Transducers, i.e. actuators and sensors have to be assigned under ``Transducers`` tab.
+Transducers, i.e. actuators and sensors have to be assigned under the ``Transducers`` tab.
-It is straightforward process similar to `Damage interface selection`_.
+It is a straightforward process similar to `Damage interface selection`_.

-Transducers are defined by volume (*PhysicalVolume*), positive electrode (*PhysicalSurface*) and negative electrode (*PhysicalSurface*).
+Transducers are defined by the volume (*PhysicalVolume*), the positive electrode (*PhysicalSurface*), and the negative electrode (*PhysicalSurface*).
 **PhysicalVolumeNames** are listed in the second column.
 Tick boxes for volumes you want to assign as actuators (the first table) and sensors (the second table).
-An undefined fields in a row in which selection was made will turn into dropdown menus which are indicatd by blue fonts.
+An undefined field in a row in which a selection was made will turn into dropdown menus which are indicated by blue fonts.
 You have to select corresponding **PlusElectrodeSurface** and **MinusElectrodeSurface**, e.g. positive and negative electrodes.
 Please be careful not to mix electrodes and assign them to appropriate volumes.

-In the screenshot below, *pzt1* have been selected as actuator and *pzt2* as sensor.
+In the screenshot below, *pzt1* has been selected as the actuator and *pzt2* as the sensor.
-*pzt1* has assigned *pzt1_electrode_plus* and *pzt1_electrode_plus* as positive and negative electrodes.
+*pzt1* has assigned *pzt1_electrode_plus* and *pzt1_electrode_plus* as positive and negative electrodes, respectively.
 *pzt2* has assigned *pzt2_electrode_plus* as positive electrode.
-*pzt2_electrode_minus* is being selected from the dropdown menu to be assign to *pzt2*.
+*pzt2_electrode_minus* is being selected from the dropdown menu to be assigned to *pzt2*.

 .. image:: screenshots/wave_pro_shm_screenshot_transducers_1.png